1973 American League Championship Series: Game 5

-A surprisingly small crowd of 24,265 showed up for the final game and they saw Catfish Hunter pitch a five-hit shutout, winning 3–0.
+A surprisingly small crowd of 24,265 showed up for the final game - the lowest attendance mark ever for a winner-take-all postseason game, and they saw Catfish Hunter pitch a five-hit shutout, winning 3–0.
 The Athletics first run in the game come in the third inning when Ray Fosse reached first on an error by third baseman Brooks Robinson, moved to second on a sacrifice bunt, and scored on a single by Joe Rudi.
 Right-hander Doyle Alexander lasted only until the fourth inning.
 In that frame he was the victim of a single by Gene Tenace, who scored on a triple by Vic Davalillo before Jesus Alou added an RBI single.
 He was relieved by Palmer, who shut out Oakland the rest of the way, but the Orioles were helpless against Hunter's powerful pitching as the Athletics advanced to the World Series.

 Pitching dominated the 5-game set, the victorious Athletics batting only .200 while the O's hit just .211.
+This was the last year both League Championship Series went to a winner-take-all game in the five-game format era (1969–1984).
+The day before the New York Mets upset the Cincinnati Reds to advance to their second World Series appearance in franchise history.